miramastoras/CDR_detect/CDR_detect_notes.md

 ### 1.2 Choosing a strict and a lenient quantitative definition for a CDR

-CDRs are regions of hypomethylation amongst regions of hypermethylation in highly repetitive alpha arrays.
-They have been associated with the sites of cenpA binding and kinetochore attachment.
-However, it is not known what the minimum size of a CDR is for cenpa to bind it.
+It is not known what the minimum size of a CDR is for cenpa to bind it.
 In the HG002 chrX array for example, when we look on the scale of the whole array, the 5 previously identified  CDR dips are clear to see.

 ![whole x array](pics/whole_array_x.png)